griitch/learnin-notes/misc/cap theorem.md

 but, since the system is partitioned it g1 cannot send the new version of the data to g1.
 Next, the client issues a read request for g2, requesting the data written on g2, the system is available but responds with stale data, therefore the system is inconsistent.

+## CAP Theorem & some noSql dbs

+Partition in distributed systems in unavoidable, so the devs need to either choose between consistency and availability for their database depending on the nature of the app.

+- MongoDB : consistent and partition tolerant, it's a single-master system, each replica set has one primary node that receives all the write operations.
+The other nodes in the set replicate the primary node's operations log and apply it to their own data set.
+  When a master node becomes unavailable, the secondary node with the most recent operation log will be elected as the new master.
+  Once the rest of the nodes become in sync with the new master, the cluster becomes available again.
+Clients can't send requests in this interval which guarantees consistency.

+- cassandra : available and partition tolerant : masterless architecture, writing requests can be sent to any node in the system, so the system always needs to be available